Your Contrastive Learning Is Secretly Doing Stochastic Neighbor Embedding

 \subsection{Weighted positive pairs}

-In practice, positive pairs are constructed from anchors (training data), by i.i.d. data augmentation transformations, e.g., random resized crop, random horizontal flip, color jitter, etc. Take random crop as an example, pair 1 and 2 may be from 30\%, 80\% random crops, respectively.
-Their similarity should not be treated as equal, as in typical SSCL methods.
-Incorporating the disparity in data augmentation process is straightforward in the perspective of SNE, where the InfoNCE loss can be naturally modified as
+In practice, positive pairs are constructed from anchors (training data), by i.i.d. data augmentations, e.g., random resized crop, random horizontal flip, color jitter, etc. Take random crop as an example, pair 1 and 2 may be from 30\%, 80\% random crops, respectively.
+Their similarities should not be treated as equal, as in typical SSCL methods.
+Incorporating the disparity in the data augmentation process is straightforward in the perspective of SNE, where the InfoNCE loss can be naturally modified as

 The weight $p_{ii^\prime}$ in $P$ can be specified manually to reflect human's prior knowledge.
 To test out the effect of such modification, we conduct numerical experiments on CIFAR-10 using the standard SimCLR.
-The weighting scheme is based on the IoU\footnote{IoU stands for intersection over union.
-Details in Appendix \ref{app:tech}.} of random resized crops.
-For each positive pair, let where $\tau > 0$ is a hyperparameter (temperature) controlling the strength of the weighting scheme, i.e., the bigger the $\tau$, the closer to the unweighted state.
-The CIFAR-10 test performance vs.\ $\tau$ is shown in Figure \ref{fig:cifar_acc}(a).
-The baseline is 80.7\% and can be significantly improved to 82.1\% if choosing $\tau=1$.
+The weighting scheme is based on the Intersection over Union (IoU) of random resized crops.
+For each positive pair, let $p_{ii^\prime}\propto \exp(\mathrm{IoU}(\bx_i, \bx_i^\prime)/{\tau^\prime}),$ where ${\tau^\prime} > 0$ is a hyperparameter (temperature) controlling the strength of the weighting scheme, i.e., the bigger the ${\tau^\prime}$, the closer to the unweighted state.
+The CIFAR-10 test performance vs. ${\tau^\prime}$ is shown in Figure \ref{fig:cifar_acc}(a).
+The baseline is 80.7\% and can be significantly improved to 82.1\% if choosing ${\tau^\prime}=1$.